Erotemic/graphid/README.rst

    :height: 300px
    :align: left

-The “aid” is an annotation id, the “nid” is a name id.
+The "aid" is an annotation id, the "nid" is a name id.
 Blue edges mean two annotation match.
 Red edges mean two annotations don’t match.
 Yellow edges means that two annotations are not comparable (i.e. not enough info to determine if they match or not).
 Edges that are highlighted are